Brú Pension Fund Loan policy

 1.3

-The conditions of the loan policy must be met to qualify for a loan.
+The conditions of this loan policy must be met to qualify for a loan.

 2. Provision of information